FCarrascoHeine/ml-project/README.md

 # Simple ML Pipeline

+Status: Under Construction 🚧

-This repository contains a simple machine learning pipeline implemented in Python.
-It is still under construction, but currently, it allows the user to:
+This repository is an evolving Python project focused on building a simple, interactive machine learning pipeline.
+Currently, it allows the user to:

 - Choose between two datasets: **Iris** and **Wine**.
 - Choose between two classification algorithms: **Logistic Regression** and **Decision Tree**.